1901 Carmarthenshire County Council election

 The fifth election to the Carmarthenshire County Council was held in March 1901.
 It was preceded by the 1898 election and followed by the 1904 election.

 Overview of the result

 The Liberals retained a strong majority.
 With a few exceptions, members were returned unopposed.

 Candidates

 Only six seats were contested.
-Eleven of those elected at the first election, and who had served continuosly since then, sought re-election.
+Eleven of those elected at the first election, and who had served continuously since then, sought re-election.

 None of the retiring aldermen sought election as candidates.
 There was also a vacancy following the death of W.O.
 Brigstocke, Blaenpant.

 Outcome

-An uneventful election saw virtually no change in the political composition of the council.
+An uneventful election saw little change in the political composition of the council.
+The Liberals gained two seats when their candidates were returned unopposed at Llangeler and in one of the Llanelli wards after Conservative councillors stood down.

-At the annual meering, the six retiring aldermen were supported by the majority of members but there was no unanimity on replacement for Henry Wilkins, who stood down, and W.O.
+At the annual meeting, the six retiring aldermen were supported by the majority of members but there was no unanimity on replacement for Henry Wilkins, who stood down, and W.O.
 Brigstocke, who had died in office.
 W.N.
 Jones polled 26 votes, only three fewer than the eighth candidate, Augustus Brigstocke.
+However, all eight were Liberals, leaving the Conservatives with only two seats on the aldermanic bench.